brendt/stitcher.io/src/content/taxi/taxi-06.md

 “I know, we’ve got 14 out of 20 injections.
 I’m afraid your trip has been canceled.”

 “No that can’t be!”
-The doctor exclaims, for the first time seemling to lose his calm.
+The doctor exclaims, for the first time seeming to lose his calm.

 “Look, we can’t make the trip you wanted to, but we can still skip a century.
 Let’s hope the UN will have lost interest in us by then.”